openedx/edx-enterprise/docs/saml_testing.rst

    http://localhost:1997/#linked-accounts

-3. Find the Keycloak Devstack IdP entry (matches SAMLProviderConfig.name) and click **Unlink Keycloak Devstack IdP account**.
+3. Find the Gryffindor IdP entry (matches SAMLProviderConfig.name) and click **Unlink Gryffindor IdP account**.

-4. The button should settle into the "unconnected" state with a "Sign in with Keycloak Devstack IdP" link. indicating the MFE received a successful disconnect response.
+4. The button should settle into the "unconnected" state with a "Sign in with Gryffindor IdP" link. indicating the MFE received a successful disconnect response.

 Verifying the disconnect